 Next, a local anesthetic injection will ensure that you don’t feel pain during the procedure.
 If you feel especially nervous about getting a root canal, you may want to talk to your dentist or endodontist about whether it’s a good idea to take anti-anxiety medication before your procedure.
-You may be able to get a prescription from your primary care doctor or your dentist or endodontist may prescribe for you.
+You may be able to get a prescription from your primary care doctor, or your dentist or endodontist may prescribe some for you.
 Your dentist may also offer sedation or nitrous oxide (laughing gas) to help you feel relaxed during your root canal.

 A dental dam will isolate the affected tooth and ensure that no debris gets into the rest of your mouth.
 Then, your dentist will drill away the decay, remove the pulp from the inside of the tooth, and use files to remove any remaining debris.
 The area will then be filled to the root and capped with a crown.